RayBDev/DevLink/README.md

   DevLink
 </h1>

-DevLink is a single page React application that allows users to create a professional developer profile and share their work and experience with others.
-It allows users to connect with each other with a post/comment system.
+DevLink is a NextJS application that allows users to create a professional developer profile and share their work and experience with others.
+It also allows users to connect with each other with a post/comment system.

 You may use the following credentials if you don't want to register: